ManuCiao10/monitor/README.md

 DISCORD_WEBHOOK_AVATAR_URL: The Discord webhook avatar URL to use for notifications.
 DISCORD_WEBHOOK_USERNAME: The Discord webhook username to use for notifications.
 DISCORD_WEBHOOK_EMBED_COLOR: The Discord webhook embed color to use for notifications.
-DISCORD_WEBHOOK_EMBED_FOOTER: The Discord webhook embed footer to use for notifications.
-DISCORD_WEBHOOK_EMBED_THUMBNAIL: The Discord webhook embed thumbnail to use for notifications.
 DISCORD_WEBHOOK_EMBED_IMAGE: The Discord webhook embed image to use for notifications.
-DISCORD_WEBHOOK_EMBED_AUTHOR_NAME: The Discord webhook embed author name to use for notifications.
-DISCORD_WEBHOOK_EMBED_AUTHOR_URL: The Discord webhook embed author URL to use for notifications.
-DISCORD_WEBHOOK_EMBED_AUTHOR_ICON_URL: The Discord webhook embed author icon URL to use for notifications.
-DISCORD_WEBHOOK_EMBED_TITLE: The Discord webhook embed title to use for notifications.
-DISCORD_WEBHOOK_EMBED_URL: The Discord webhook embed URL to use for notifications.

 ### Contributing
 If you would like to contribute to the Sneaker Monitor, please follow these steps: